 Complete guide of Terracotta Army - Why and When it was Built.

 What to See - Exhibit Vaults Inside the Terracotta Army Museum

 There are four highlights in the museum, including three pits and the Bronze Chariots and Horses Exhibition Hall.
 All are about 1.5 km east of the tomb of Emperor Qin.
 Pit 1 is the biggest and most crowded.
-Warriors and horses were designed and stationed as if to safeguard the tomb, facing east towards enemies.
+Warriors and horses were designed and stationed as if to safeguard the tomb, facing east toward enemies.

 The military organization is in accordance with ancient tactics.
 Every warrior differs in facial expression, clothing, hairstyle, and gestures.
 The position in which they are standing shows rank and level.

 As the largest and most impressive vault, vault 1 covers an area of 14,260 square meters, 230 meters long from east to west, 62 meters wide from north to south, and 5 meters deep.
 It’s assumed that vault 1 contains more than 8,000 terracotta warriors and horses, of which only 2,000 have been unearthed.

 Vault 2 - The Greatest Variety of Warriors

 Covering an area of about 6,000 square meters, warriors in pit 2 are in complex combat formations, consisting of cavalrymen, archers, chariots, horses, infantry, general warriors, standing archers, and kneeling archers.
 There are over 1,300 terracotta warriors and horses, about 80 chariots, and thousands of bronze weapons.
 It can be divided into the following four sections.

 Vault 3 – A Command Center and the Best-preserved